RepubblicaTech/rtos/docs/Roadmap.md

   - [ ] Oh yeah, DOOM because we have to :3

 ## 3rd Milestone

 - GUI
-    - [ ] Obviously a lot of sketches and ideas (aiming to something coming out of the 1980s)
+  - [ ] Obviously a lot of sketches and ideas
+        (aiming to something coming out of the 1980s)

+- Built In Dial-Up Modem Support
+  - [ ] Trust me when we are here i will have a modem